 Students for the Knox-Rush program are chosen during their first year and are required to maintain a B average throughout college and complete certain pre-medical courses.
-Applicants need to complete two 2-term sequences in the premedical program by the end of their first year (chosen from CHEM 101-102; MATH 151-152 (or MATH 140-141 and MATH 152); any two Physics courses from PHYS 110-130; any two Biology courses from BIOL 110-130 (preferably BIOL 120-130).
+Applicants need to complete two 2-term sequences in the premedical program by the end of their first year (chosen from CHEM 101-102; MATH 151-152; any two Physics courses from PHYS 110-130; any two Biology courses from BIOL 110-130).
 The program is open to U.S. citizens and permanent residents only.

 Students for the George Washington University program are chosen during the sixth term, at the end of their second year of study.
-Applicants are required to have spent two years at Knox, to have completed a minimum of 18 credits, including six terms of premedical sciences, with no science grade below a B- by the end of their third term; applicants must have a minimum GPA of 3.3.
+Applicants are required to have spent two years at Knox, to have completed a minimum of 18 credits, including six terms of premedical sciences, with no science grade lower than a B- by the end of their third term; applicants must have a minimum GPA of 3.3.